Vishal-0639/Vishal-0639/README.md

 ### 🏥 Health Coach Application System

-A backend system for managing users, coaches, onboarding applications, and review workflows with JWT authentication and MySQL.
+A complete backend management system for coaches, client applications, document verification, and reviews with JWT authentication and MySQL.

 **Tech Stack**
 <br/>